tanksdude/tanks-game/tanks-game/docs/list-of-level-effects.md

 Turns all the walls invisible.
 (By changing their color to be the background's color.)

 Pro tip: since bullets die when hitting walls, you can shoot to see where walls are.
-No one has ever figured this out by themselves so I still have work to do as a level designer.
+No one has ever figured this out by themself so I still have work to do as a level designer.

 ## [DEV] Symmetric Tanks